bhcao/deep-interatomic-potential-models/README.md

 ## 👀 Overview

-*mlip* is a Python library for training and deploying **Machine Learning Interatomic Potentials (MLIP)** written in JAX.
-It provides the following functionality:
+*dipm* is a enhancement of [MLIP](https://github.com/instadeepai/mlip) standing for **Deep Interatomic Potentials Models (DIPM)**.
+It provides the following
+functionality:

-- Multiple model architectures (for now: MACE, NequIP and ViSNet)
+- Multiple NNX model architectures (for now: MACE, NequIP, ViSNet, LiTEN, EquiformerV2 and UMA)
 - Dataset loading and preprocessing
 - Training and fine-tuning MLIP models
 - Batched inference with trained MLIP models